Procore vs Buildertrend: which platform fits your projects in 2026

 What if I just need plan collaboration and not full project management?

 If plan markup and field collaboration is your primary need, a focused tool like HomeFloorPlan may be more practical than either full platform.
-It handles plan uploads, AI floorplan sorting, trade layer filtering, and pin-based markup at $20/seat/month without the overhead of a comprehensive management suite.
+It handles plan uploads, automatic floorplan sorting, trade layer filtering, and pin-based markup at $20/seat/month without the overhead of a full management suite.